 Before you schedule your exam

-- Have a copy of your Reasonable Accommodation Verification (RAV) memo ready to show your instructor.
-If you need to get a copy, pick one up from the DPRC front desk (SSB 110).
+- Request Alternative Testing in your Accommodations for your courses in the current term.
+This will send a Faculty Notification Letter via email to your instructor notifying them you are eligible for exam accommodations.
 NOTE: Any changes to exam accommodations requires prior approval by a DPRC specialist and may take up to two (2) weeks to be applied to scheduled exams.
 Changes to your accommodations will not occur during an exam.

 - Pick up a copy of the Exam Accommodation Request (EAR) Form from the DPRC office or download the EAR Form.